WBBSE Solutions For Class 8 Maths Arithmetic Chapter 2 Pictograph And Pie Chart

 Drawing of pictographs

 To draw pictographs, certain symbols, representing particular data are used.
 Depending upon the extent of the data received, we use the symbols to have a particular meaning or designation.
-In other words, depending on the size of the data we assign a pre-determined symbol to indicate a particular number so that the data supplied in a problem may be represented by that symbol.
+In other words, depending on the size of the data we assign a pre-determined symbol to indicate a specific number so that the data supplied in a problem may be represented by that symbol.
 Sometimes, half of such a symbol indicates half of a number valid for a total/full symbol.

 Read And Learn More WBBSE Solutions For Class 8 Maths